Page Reviewed / Updated - Jul. 2019

 Much to the surprise and dismay of many, Medicaid coverage and benefits cannot be simply switched from one state to another.
 While Medicaid is often thought of as a federal program, each state is given the flexibility to set their own eligibility requirements.
 Therefore, each state evaluates its applicants independently from each other state.
 Those wishing to transfer their coverage must re-apply for Medicaid in the new state.

-Aside from states having different financial requirements for Medicaid, they can also have different “level of care” requirements.
+Aside from states having different financial requirements for Medicaid, they may also have different “level of care” requirements.
 This applies mostly for the elderly and for long term care.
-It is entirely possible that an applicant is medically-eligible in one state and when applying in the new state, that they be found to not require a high enough level of care to be eligible.
-It is therefore, strongly suggested that the Medicaid level of care requirement be thoroughly researched in both states prior to beginning the process.
+It is entirely possible that an applicant is medically-eligible in one state, and when applying in the new state, it is determined they do not require a high enough level of care to be eligible.
+Therefore, it is strongly suggested that the Medicaid level of care requirement be thoroughly researched in both states prior to beginning the process.
 Note also that just because both states say applicants “must require nursing home level care” does not mean that both states have the same definition of what “nursing home level care” means.

 To limit the challenges associated with moving from one state to another while under Medicaid coverage (elderly, disabled or low income adult), the following steps are recommended.